JeffMuter/saorsadev-blog/content/posts/technical_templating.md

 ```
 The above syntax contains all of the elements of core templating, at least for the scope of this article.
 So let us step through this...

+## Delimiters:
-delimiters: These look like {{ }}, you have leftDelim and rightDelim.
+These look like {{ }}, you have leftDelim and rightDelim.
 What's important here is that whatever is contained within is templating syntax only, and is not part of the typical html document.

+## Actions:

+'define'
+'range'
-actions: 'define' 'range' 'template'
+'template'

 These actions are declared on the far-left of the delims.
 While you can add multiple actions within a single set of delims, that is beyond the scope of this article.
 You may have assertained what these do.
+### Define:

-Define: tells us that we are creating a template, and giving the template a name between parenthises.
+Tells us that we are creating a template, and giving the template a name between parenthises.
 ```
 {{ define "templateName" }}
   <h1>TemplateContent</h1>
 {{ end }}
 ```

+Range:
-Range: declare that we will be looping over a piece of data, which we will explain where that comes from soon.
+Declare that we will be looping over a piece of data, which we will explain where that comes from soon.
 In this case we are looping over individual Users.
 You declare a single User with a . notation.
 Assume for now that this is just a string containing a user's name.
 ```
 {{ range .UserNames }}
   <p>{{ . }}</p>
 {{ end }}
 ```

-Let's see a more gopher-like syntax for this.
+Let's see a more gopher-like syntax for this:
 ```
 userNames := make([]string, "john", "jane")